therwig/hlsmet/README.md

-This is a branch for Jieun to develop the MET HLS algorithm.
+This is a branch for Christian to develop the MET HLS algorithm.
+Includes HLS and wrapper for EMP impl.